AdobeDocs/experience-manager-desktop-app.en/help/install-configure-app-v1.md

 >
 >Proxy configuration is only applied when you start the desktop app.
 Close and re-launch the app for any changes to take effect.

-If your proxy requires authentication, the IT team can whitelist the AEM Assets URL in the proxy server settings to allow the application traffic to pass through.
+If your proxy requires authentication, the IT team can allow the Experience Manager Assets URL in the proxy server settings to allow the application traffic to pass through.

 ## Customize the Asset Info dialog {#customize-the-asset-info-dialog}